 While Clemson has condemned expressions that glorify political violence, it has also affirmed its commitment to free speech protections.
 South Carolina Attorney General Alan Wilson clarified that while the First Amendment protects free speech, it does not shield individuals from consequences for endorsing violence or undermining the mission of state institutions.

 In a recent address, Erika Kirk, the widow of Charlie Kirk, vowed to continue her husband's mission, asserting that his legacy will endure and grow stronger.
 "It won’t.
-I refuse to let that happen … No one will ever forget my husband’s name," she stated.
+I refuse to let that happen … No one will ever forget my husband’s name," (Clemson) she stated.

 The situation at Clemson reflects broader tensions on college campuses regarding free speech, political expression, and the treatment of conservative students.